sritej-reddy/ATM_simulator/README.md

 # ATM_simulator
-This project is about the ATM simulator.
-This works as an atm you can
+This project is about the ATM simulator. you can
 1. create an account
 2. log in
 3. withdraw money(virtual)